 GEARS in North Carolina

-GEARS is a unique academic, research and cultural exchange program that enables academically gifted domestic and international students to experience academic research at universities across North Carolina.
-The program runs in the winter (January – February) and summer (June – August).
-The GEARS program will remain online/virtual through Summer 2023.
-For student cohorts from our university partners who would like to discuss in-person GEARS program opportunities, please reach out to the GTI directly.
+GEARS is a unique academic, research and cultural exchange program that enables motivated university students from across the world to participate in academic research at universities across North Carolina.
+The program typically runs in the winter (January – February) and summer (June – August).
+We are currently accepting applications for the Summer 2026 online program.

-This is a competitive academic program that does not involve credit or culminate in a degree.
-Acceptance into this program is not guaranteed and also depends on the capacity and interest of relevant faculty and departments.
+This is a competitive academic research seminar that does not involve credit or culminate in a degree.
+Acceptance into this seminar is not guaranteed and also depends on the capacity and interest of relevant faculty and departments.
 Students are encouraged to apply early.

 - Introduce students to university research (planning experiments, accomplishing research tasks, managing time, ethical issues in research, summarizing results, lab safety, using the library and other project-specific resources, etc.).